Port Jefferson Branch: History

 The line from Hicksville to Syosset was chartered in 1853 as the Hicksville and Syosset Railroad and opened in 1854.
 The LIRR later planned to extend to Cold Spring Harbor, but Oliver Charlick, the LIRR's president, disagreed over the station's location, so Charlick abandoned the grade and relocated the extension south of Cold Spring, refusing to add a station stop near Cold Spring for years.
 Another argument at Huntington led to the line bypassing the town two miles (3 km) to the south, though a station was built.
 The line was extended from Syosset past Huntington to Northport in 1868, and in 1873 the 1870-chartered Smithtown and Port Jefferson Railroad opened from a mile south of Northport to Port Jefferson, turning the old line into Northport into the Northport Branch, the result of another argument between Charlick and Northport.
+The extension required the construction of the Kings Park and Smithtown Trestles.

 The Port Jefferson Branch was extended to Wading River in 1895, and became known as the Wading River Branch.
 The line was once slated to continue eastward and rejoin the Main Line at either Riverhead or Calverton.
-From 1905 to 1928, Wading River was also the site of an LIRR demonstration farm.
+From 1905 to 1928, Wading River was also the site of a LIRR demonstration farm.
 The other one was east of Medford station on the Main Line.

 The grade crossing with New York Avenue in Huntington was eliminated in 1909 as that road was lowered below grade.
 In 1910 and 1911 work was undertaken to reduce grades and eliminate sharp curves along the line between Syosset and Huntington.
 The project eliminated grade crossings, shortened the line by 3300 feet, and provided two million yards of excavated material that could be used for the reconstruction of Jamaica station.
 In 1911, the line's second track was extended from Hicksville to Cold Spring.
 In 1985, the second track was extended from just east of Syosset to just west of Huntington to alleviate a single-track bottleneck.

 The line east of Port Jefferson was abandoned in 1938.
-The right-of-way is now owned by the Long Island Power Authority and used for power lines, and an additional parallel rail trail for bicycling, running, and walking is being built out, though as of August 2021 it was not yet officially open.
-Expected completion is in the fall of 2021.
+The right-of-way is now owned by the Long Island Power Authority and used for power lines.
+A parallel rail trail for bicycling, running, and walking opened in 2022.
 The Port Jefferson Branch was electrified from Mineola to Huntington Station in 1970.
 The former Northport Branch was abandoned in 1985, and the Kings Park Psychiatric Center spur (see below) was abandoned in 1988.